nebari-dev/nebari/docs/source/installation/configuration.md

 > NOTE: For each provider, details such as **instance names**, **availability zones**, and **Kubernetes versions** will be DIFFERENT.

-> NOTE: upgrading the `general` node instance type may not be possible for your choosen provider.
+> NOTE: upgrading the `general` node instance type may not be possible for your chosen provider.
 > [See FAQ.](../user_guide/faq.md#i-want-to-upgrade-the-instance-size-the-general-node-group-is-this-possible)

 ### Providers